Karlostavitch1/issue-xrpl-token/README.md

 1. **Financial Loss**: Incorrect usage could result in:
    - Loss of XRP through incorrect transactions
    - Irreversible token creation mistakes
-   - Unrecoverable wallet access if seeds are not properly saved
+   - Unrecoverable wallet access if private keys are not properly secured

 2. **Security Considerations**:
-   - Wallet seeds are displayed during creation
-   - Seeds must be securely stored by the user
+   - Private keys must be securely stored
    - No encryption of sensitive data in memory

 3. **Network Risks**: